maarten-pennings/CCS811/README.md

 ### Pro Mini
-For the Pro mini (do *not* use a 5V board), connect as follows  (I did not use pull-ups, presumably they are inside the MCU).
+For the Pro Mini (do *not* use a 5V board), connect as follows  (I did not use pull-ups, presumably they are inside the MCU).

 | CCS811  |  Pro mini |
 |:-------:|:---------:|